-1) LOCK HANDLE/CATCH PLATES
+- 1) LOCK HANDLE/CATCH PLATES

 - 2) LOCK RAMP PLATE

 - 3) SPRING PLUNGER

 - 4) TILT LINKAGE

 - 5) TILT STOP CAM

-Load Capacity and the Warning Light
+Load Capacity and the Lift Light

-The lifter's Load Capacity is rated at a vacuum level of 16" Hg [-54 kPa] (see SPECIFICATIONS).
-After the lifter has attained this level, the vacuum pump turns off automatically, to conserve battery energy.
-At the same time, the low vacuum warning light turns off, to indicate that the lifter is ready to lift the maximum load weight.
+A lifter's Load Capacity is rated at a vacuum level of 16" Hg [-54 kPa] (see SPECIFICATIONS).
+After the lifter has attained this level, the vacuum pumps turn off automatically, to conserve battery energy.
+At the same time, the green vacuum lift light turns on, to indicate that the lifter is ready to lift the maximum load weight.

-M WARNING: Never attempt to lift load while red warning light is illuminated.
+MARNING: Never attempt to lift load unless green lift light is illuminated.

-Do not attempt to lift the load while the warning light is illuminated; such an attempt could result in a load release and possible injury to the operator.
+Do not attempt to lift the load unless the lift light is illuminated; such an attempt could result in a load release and possible injury to the operator.